 A conviction for domestic violence can affect divorce and child custody proceedings.
 In connection with weighing children’s best interests, Johnston County judges consider domestic violence accusations while making decisions regarding child custody.
 You may be denied all custody rights or only granted limited, supervised visitation with your own children if you are accused of abusive acts.

 Domestic violence allegations are serious and should not be taken lightly.
 The challenge for some individuals accused of abuse is that domestic violence charges may stem from exaggerated, misleading, or entirely false claims.
-In such situations, the need for an experienced Smithfield domestic violence lawyer is critical.
+In such situations, the involvement of lawyers for domestic violence is critical.

 Domestic violence has significant consequences for everyone involved, but you do not have to address an abusive situation alone.
 With assistance from a domestic violence attorney, you can learn more about options to protect yourself and use North Carolina’s laws to your advantage.
 Likewise, the need for a lawyer is important if you find yourself on the other end of accusations.

-By working with an experienced domestic violence lawyer in Smithfield, NC, you can deal with your situation effectively and protect yourself.
+By working with a domestic violence law firm in Smithfield, NC, you can deal with your situation effectively and protect yourself.
 An attorney can help you navigate the local courts in Johnston County to quickly secure a protective order, obtain custody of your children, and put a plan in place to file for divorce.

 Attorney Jonathan Breeden has represented individuals and families involved in domestic violence situations for years.
 He has extensive experience advocating for victims, helping them obtain restraining orders, and supporting them with other aspects of a domestic violence case.
 At the same time, he understands the grave situation you face if you’ve been accused of abuse.